A crime that involves force, fraud or coercion to compel someone to engage in labor or commercial sex.

 “[Human trafficking] is slavery in the modern age… Every year thousands of people, mainly women and children, are exploited by criminals who use them for forced labor or the sex trade.
 No country is immune.
 Almost all play a part, either as a source of trafficked people, transit point or destination.” — UN Secretary-General Ban Ki-moon “Fact: there are more individuals in slavery today than there were during the height of the trans-atlantic slave trade.” — www.polarisproject.org

 Where does human trafficking occur?
-There is a worldwide disaster occurring in which individuals are stripped of their basic human rights and dignities.
-Vulnerable men, women, and children are exploited by individuals who make financial gains off the exploitation and abuse of vulnerable individuals.
+Human trafficking is a multibillion dollar criminal industry that victimizes and denies freedom to 20.9 million people around the world.
+Individuals are stripped of their basic human rights and dignities.
+Vulnerable men, women, and children are exploited by predators who make financial gains off the exploitation and abuse of vulnerable individuals.
 This is not an issue that only occurs in third-world countries half a globe away.
 It’s happening in Philadelphia neighborhoods and in Bucks County communities to people of all ages.
-The epidemic is human trafficking.
-It affects more than 12 million citizens of the world each year.
 It is our responsibility as socially conscious members of the worldwide community to raise awareness and STOP human trafficking.
 The time is now.

 Human trafficking is occurring right here in Bucks County.
-See Bucks County Courier Time’s article titled At Pimp’s Sentencing, Bucks County Judge Urges More Awareness of Prostitution and the related video below.
+See video below.

 What is human trafficking?
-According to the Trafficking Victims Protection Act of 2000, human trafficking includes the recruitment, harboring, transportation, provision, or obtaining of a person for labor or other services, through the use of force, fraud, or coercion, for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+According to the Trafficking Victims Protection Act (TVPA) of 2000 as amended, human trafficking includes the recruitment, harboring, transportation, provision, or obtaining of a person for labor or other services, through the use of force, fraud, or coercion, for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
 It includes sex trafficking, in which a commercial sex act is induced by force, fraud, or coercion, or in which the victim is under 18 years of age.
-QUIZ LINK: http://myquizcreator.com/take/6218

 How does this affect my life and community?
 Human trafficking focuses on the exploitation of vulnerable people for monetary gain by the trafficker.
 Therefore, it can be found in any labor and service sector.
-Cases where trafficking have been found included nail salons, cleaning services, farms, independent contractors, hotels, and commercial sex trade through the Internet or on the streets, and domestic servitude involving housekeepers and nannies.
-Pennsylvania residents are not immune to this global issue; in 2011 alone, the National Human Trafficking Resource Center (NHTRC) received 369 phone calls at their hotline from Pennsylvania.
-Sixty-eight of these calls pertained to either crises (4) or tips (64).
+Cases where trafficking have been found include nail salons, massage/illicit spas, cleaning services, farms, independent contractors, hotels, and commercial sex trade through the Internet or on the streets, and domestic servitude involving housekeepers and nannies.
+Pennsylvania residents are not immune to this global issue; in 2017 alone, the National Human Trafficking Resource Center (NHTRC) received 562 phone calls on their hotline from Pennsylvania.
 The NHTRC is a program of The Polaris Project, www.polarisproject.org, a non-profit, non-governmental organization working exclusively on the issue of human trafficking.
 NHTRC staff takes tips about potential situations of human trafficking and facilitates reporting to specialized human trafficking task forces, federal authorities, local law enforcement, and service providers throughout the country.
-Calls from Pennsylvania to the NHTRC Hotline have increased by 310 percent (from 90 in 2009 to 369 in 2011)

 How can I recognize human trafficking in my community?